-May has repeatedly delayed the House of Commons vote for fear of rejection of her exit plan.
-Something that became painfully true on 15th January when parliament overwhelmingly rejected her plan.
+May has repeatedly delayed the House of Commons vote for fear of rejection of her exit plan, something that became true as parliament have repeatedly overwhelmingly rejected her plans.
 Many other policy issues remain vague, with indefinite dates or even unaddressed completely as the government continue to discuss the destabilising potential of a re-vote, the possibility of revoking article 50 and the grave danger of not making a deal.
-It is now urgently important the a "plan B" goes to vote soon, as the longer she holds out the less time there will be to make a deal and the more likely a “no-deal” Brexit looks.
+It is now urgently important the a "plan B" goes to vote soon, as the longer she holds out the less time there will be to make a deal and the more likely a economically catastrophic “no-deal” Brexit looks.

 Regardless of immigration, or how hard or soft a Brexit May pursues, what Britain stands to lose is the access to a good trade relationship with its closest geographical neighbours, and some of the largest markets in the world, so some deal is at least better than none.
 But as the governments indecision makes the reality of a no-deal Brexit seem ever more present the implications of such an exit from the EU, considering the large amount of world financial services based in London, could have big repercussions for markets worldwide.
 However the short term economic predictions were wrong and with the right move swiftly made before the 29th March deadline, maybe the long term economic impact could be turned around too.